roeszler/kapthol/README.md

 ### Bugs
 #### Solved Bugs
+- A
--
+- B

 #### Unsolved Bugs

-You will need to mention unfixed bugs and why they were not fixed.
-This section should include shortcomings of the frameworks or technologies used.
-Although time can be a big variable to consider, paucity of time and difficulty understanding implementation is not a valid reason to leave bugs unfixed.
+- No unsolved bugs

 ### Validator Testing

 - HTML
   - No errors were returned when passing through the official [W3C validator](https://validator.w3.org/nu/?doc=https%3A%2F%2Froeszler.github.io%2Flove-running%2Findex.html)
 - CSS
-  - No errors were found when passing through the official [(Jigsaw) validator](https://jigsaw.w3.org/css-validator/validator?uri=https%3A%2F%2Froeszler.github.io%2Flove-running%2Findex.html&profile=css3svg&usermedium=all&warning=1&vextwarning=&lang=en)
+  - No errors were found when passing through the official [Jigsaw CSS validator](https://jigsaw.w3.org/css-validator/validator?uri=https%3A%2F%2Froeszler.github.io%2Flove-running%2Findex.html&profile=css3svg&usermedium=all&warning=1&vextwarning=&lang=en)
 - Accessibility
   - I confirmed that the colors and fonts chosen are easy to read and accessible by running it through [lighthouse](https://developers.google.com/web/tools/lighthouse/) in dev tools.